 - Readings are distributed on a first come, first served basis with equalized allotment among all provinces and territories.

 Download the CPT Reading Funding Application (PDF).

-- Membership Dues must be paid in full for current and previous fiscal year.
+- Poet’s Membership Dues must be paid in full.

 - POET: Limit of five (5) full readings per two (2) fiscal years.

 - HOST: Limit of four (4) full readings per one (1) fiscal year.